maratai/craftery/audio_music/vst.md

 - Circuit Halo - "Fuse the intricate arrangements of cerebral electronica with the sounds of vintage synths and drum machines."
 - **Concrete Sun** - "Dive into the authentic sounds of modern Japanese hip hop enriched by traditional instruments."
 - **Dirt**.
 Distortion.
+- District Xeo - "Submerge in the sound of underground electro, with whiplashing beats, aquatic synths, and spacey pads."
+- Driver - "A versatile, creative distortion and filter effect.
+Take tracks from subtle filtering to all out mayhem."
+- Drop Squad - "The sound of dubstep, with punchy drums, wobbles, synths and deep basses."
 - **East Asia**.
 Listen, they have Korean folk/traditional instruments in here too!
 Tons of controls for tuning and ~scales.
 - Enhanced EQ.
+- FM8 - FM synthesis.
 - **Freak**.
 Modulation effect.
 - **Glaze 2** - "Next-level pop and hip hop vocal textures featuring talkbox, harmonies, and special riff presets for rich, gleaming chords, pads, and melodics."
 - Hexagon Highway - "The hyper-sonic sound of experimental electronic music."